TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ComposerJson.rst

 (*required*)

 Use `typo3-cms-extension` for third party extensions.
-This will result in the extension to be installed in `{web-dir}/typo3conf/ext` instead of `vendor/{vendor}/{package}`.

 Use `typo3-cms-framework` for system extensions.
-They will be installed in `web-dir/typo3/sysext`.

 See `typo3/cms-composer-installers <https://github.com/TYPO3/CmsComposerInstallers>`__
 (required by `typo3/cms-core`).